 Thank you for visiting our page and Acting with Love!
-Dr. Susan Love Research Foundation is dedicated to achieving a future without breast cancer by engaging the public and scientific communities in innovative research.
+Dr. Susan Love Foundation for Breast Cancer Research is dedicated to achieving a future without breast cancer by engaging the public and scientific communities in innovative research.
 You can help us achieve this mission by holding an Act with Love fundraiser.
 Your idea can be as big or as small as you want, and we are so appreciative of your support and interest in hosting an event.
 The funds raised from these events directly impact our innovative research and programs, and we are grateful for all donations.
 Whether you raise ten dollars or ten thousand dollars, it makes a difference in helping us to find the answer that will end breast cancer.
 Remember, all you need to be a successful fundraiser is a strong belief in the cause, follow-through with your idea, and a dose of creativity!

 Here are some ideas to get you started, but the possibilities are endless.

 You can host an event or do something fun and outrageous and ask people to sponsor you!

 - Art show